Add-on troubleshooting

 Quick fix if interception is expected and trusted:

-If you are in hurry you can also disable the SSL checks.
-In BlenderKit add-on preferences navigate to networking settings and set option SSL Context to value DISABLED.
-Daemon will then no longer check for validity of SSL certificates.
+If you are in hurry you can also disable the TLS checks.
+In BlenderKit add-on preferences navigate to networking settings and set option SSL Verification to value DISABLED.
+Client will then no longer check for validity of SSL/TLS certificates.

 However once the deadline is over, please revert this option back to DEFAULT and set the Custom CA Certificates Path properly as described in steps above.
 Be aware that disabled SSL checks pose huge security risk as there is nothing to verify if the add-on is communicating with BlenderKit server or with hacker, spy or any other malicious actor.